rmagee/qu4rtet/docs/install_ubuntu.rst

 are pre-configured to work with the installation instructions if you followed them.
 Execute the following from the `/srv/qu4rtet` directory:

+(If you've decided to use a virtualenv, map /usr/local/bin/celery to your virtualenv celery.
+For example:
+*sudo ln -s /home/ubuntu/.virtualenvs/qu4rtet/bin/celery /usr/local/bin/celery*)

 .. code-block:: text

     sudo cp ./utility/flower.conf /etc/supervisor/conf.d/flower.conf
     sudo cp ./utility/gunicorn.conf /etc/supervisor/conf.d/gunicorn.conf

+**If you are using a virtual env, you will need to modify your flower.conf and your gunicorn.con on lines 3.
+The command should point to the virtualenv bins of your gunicorn and flower installs.
+There are examples in the conf files to illustrate this.**

 Now make sure everything is running: